leontrolski/dnjs/README.md

 export default (comments) => page(commentList(comments))
 ```

-Then in a python webserver we can render the file as `html`:
+Then in a python webserver we can render the file as `HTML`:

 ```python
 from dnjs import render